 Dame Esther Rantzen, Founder of Childline and presenter of the UK’s iconic TV programme ‘That’s Life’ became our patron in 2019 to help raise awareness of how specialist therapeutic education for children and young people can positively transform their lives.

-“I’m delighted to be Patron for TCES and to champion these young people.
-I have seen first-hand how this unique formula for therapeutic education can work — how the positive environments and supportive staff team are helping children to build trust and respect.” — Dame Esther Rantzen.
+“I’m delighted to be Patron of TCES and to champion these young people.
+I have seen first-hand how this unique formula for therapeutic education can work — how the positive environments and supportive staff team help children to build trust and respect.” — Dame Esther Rantzen.

 Click on the buttons below to meet our dedicated Senior Team, Non-Executive Directors and Governors.

 TCES Founder and Chief Executive, Thomas Keaney, is a Qualified Social Worker with a Post Graduate Diploma in Therapeutic Child Care.
 He has 30 years' of management experience in adult and children’s services, both in the public and private sector in London and New York.

 Thomas has managed TCES from its inception in November 1999 as a Social Care company, to its transition into the niche market of therapeutic education for pupils with Social, Emotional and Mental Health (SEMH) needs and/or an Autism Spectrum Condition (ASC).
 The company has evolved in its focus over the past 20 years from an initial provider of alternative education services to one of the larger providers of Independent Schools’ education in London.